When you buy Australian beef and lamb, you can be confident you are getting clean, safe and 100% guaranteed Halal meat.

-Facilities must be inspected and accepted as suitable for Halal slaughter and/or production.
-All inspections are carried out by recognised Islamic organisations and the Department of Agriculture and Water Resources (DAWR).
-DAWR is an official Australian government department.
+Under AGAHP, facilities must be inspected and accepted as suitable for Halal slaughter and/or production.
+All inspections are carried out by Approved Islamic Organisations and a representative of the Australian Government.

-In addition, to be eligible to produce Halal product, Australian export meat establishments must have in place the necessary Approved Arrangement approved by the Department of Agriculture to identify and maintain the integrity and segregation of halal meat and offal during all stages of production, storage and transport.
+In addition, to be eligible to export Halal meat, Australian establishments must have in place the necessary Approved Arrangement approved by the Australian Government to identify and maintain the integrity and segregation of Halal meat and offal during all stages of production, storage and transport.
 These systems are audited regularly by the meat establishment’s internal Quality Assurance personnel, Approved Islamic Organisations, the Australian Government and importing country authorities.

-Each Approved Islamic Organisation Islamic organisation must have a system in place to ensure that each registered slaughterman is considered acceptable (on religious grounds) to be employed as a registered slaughterman, involves developing a code of conduct outlining the religious roles, duties and observances expected of a practicing Muslim, and a regular review of each slaughterman.
-All registered slaugtermen should:
+Each Approved Islamic Organisation must have a system in place to ensure that all registered slaughtermen are considered acceptable on religious grounds – this involves developing a code of conduct outlining the religious roles, duties and observances expected of a practicing Muslim, and a regular review of all slaughtermen.
+All registered slaughtermen must:

-1. Be a Muslim considered to be competent by the Approved Islamic Organisation
+1. Be a Muslim considered competent by the Approved Islamic Organisation

 2. Comply with their religious slaughter training

 3. Comply with personal hygiene, operational sanitation and animal welfare requirements as detailed in the Approved Arrangement

 4. Identify carcasses that are considered non-halal in accordance with Approved Arrangement